Voigt transformations in retrospect: missed opportunities?

 Lie algebra of the very special relativity symmetry group ISIM(2) is not stable against small deformations of its structure and a physically relevant deformation DISIM$_b$(2) of it does exist \cite{88}.
 Therefore, in light of Segal's principle, we expect that the very special relativity cannot be a true symmetry of nature and should be replaced by DISIM$_b$(2) and the corresponding Finslerian space-time.
 Drawing an analogy with the cosmological constant, it can be argued that $b$ is really not zero but very small.
-In this case, to detect the effects of Finslerian nature of space-time in laboratory experiments will be almost impossible.
+In this case, to detect the effects of Finslerian nature of space-time in laboratory experiments will be almost impossible \footnote{In \cite{100A} a different Finslerian modification of space-time and its effect on the Maxwell's equations were considered along with the corresponding experimental consequences due to modifications of the Coulomb potential.
+Although we expect that the true modification of the Minkowski space-time is the Lalan-Alway-Bogoslovsky metric with the parameter $b$ so small that probably it will be impossible to detect its presence in laboratory experiments, the ultimate judge is real experiments of course and any experimental efforts to place bounds on proposed Finsler parameters are worthwhile.}.
 Nevertheless, the question of the true value of the parameter $b$ has the same fundamental significance as the question why the cosmological constant is so small \cite{88}.